elaforge/karya/doc/INSTALL.md

 ## 音, Im, Synth

 These are all names for the incomplete offline synthesizer.
 It requires a bunch of extra dependencies.
-To build, turn on `Shake.Config.enableSynth`, and install the VST.
-You'll need additional dependencies, and apparently cabal doesn't let you pick the .cabal file, so:
+First you need more non-haskell dependencies.
+Get the -dev versions as usual:

+    - faust
+    - libsamplerate
+    - libsndfile

+To use DAW integration, you need the VST2 SDK.
+Unfortunately Steinberg is trying to get rid of it, so they're no longer distributing it, and they forbid anyone else to do so.
+If you search for `vstplugmain.cpp` though, you can still find a few copies around.
+Such is the commercial music software world.
+Notes on how to fix this are in TODO.

+Turn on `enableIm` in `Local.ShakeConfig`, and add a bunch more haskell deps:

     cp data/all-deps.cabal karya.cabal
+    cp data/cabal.config.all-deps cabal.config # if you want my versions
     cabal install --only-dependencies

-Unfortunately Steinberg is trying to get rid of VST 2, by trying to get rid of the headers.
-If you search for `vstplugmain.cpp` though, you can still find a few copies around.

-In the longer term I'll have to port to VST3 or AU.

 ## Misc